Brisbane’s popular West End food precinct is the latest area to be targeted by the Fair Work Ombudsman.

-The anonymous reports suggest that many West End workers are being underpaid their minimum hourly rates of pay as outlined in their award.
+The anonymous reports suggest many West End workers are being ripped off.

-The level of anonymous reports made about businesses in the West End area makes it the third most complained about suburb in the country.
+Consequently, the number of anonymous reports made about West End businesses make it the third most complained about suburb in the country.

 Ombudsman won’t hesitate to take court action

-Fair Work Ombudsman Sandra Parker said her agency won’t hesitate to take court action if necessary.
+Fair Work Ombudsman Sandra Parker says her agency won’t hesitate to take court action if necessary.

-“The Fair Work Ombudsman is cracking down on underpayments in the hospitality industry and we urge employers to check they are paying staff correctly before we come knocking,” she said.
+“The Fair Work Ombudsman is cracking down on underpayments in the hospitality industry and we urge employers to check they are paying staff correctly before we come knocking.